 If you move states, you should update your plan as soon as possible.
 The laws and specific paperwork may be different, rendering your estate plan invalid.
 A local attorney can help you make the adjustments necessary and file new paperwork.

 A legally void or incorrect estate plan could cause problems after your death, so it’s important to keep things updated.
-Experts recommend refreshing your estate plan every five years or so.
+Professionals recommend refreshing your estate plan every five years or so.

 With the average family size being 3-4 people, this typically means that there is at least one child per family.
 It’s important that families begin to take control of their future, and the first step is by working with an experienced Tustin wills and trust attorney.